top of page

 The term TMS (Tension Myositis Syndrome or Tension Myoneural Syndrome) was coined by Dr. John Sarno, who was a Rehabilitation Medicine doctor in New York in the 1950’s and 1960’s.
 Early in his career, Dr. Sarno primarily treated patients with chronic back pain.
 However, after a decade of dedicated practice, he observed that the treatments he offered did not provide long-term relief for his patients.
 In his research and clinical practice with endless patients, Dr. Sarno came to understand that there are two distinct groups of people with pain.
 The first group experiences pain due to a clear structural problem.
 The second group experiences severe pain in the absence of any identifiable medical finding.

-With further research he revealed that the second group of patients exhibited a significantly cultivated emotional substrate.
+With further research he discovered that the second group of patients exhibited a significantly cultivated emotional substrate.
 This discovery was a critical step in understanding the mechanism of pain, as it demonstrated the link between pain production in the brain and repressed emotions.

 Over the years, Dr. Sarno's studies led him to conclude that back pain is not the only physical symptom that can be caused by repressed emotions.
-He found that a wide range of diseases and conditions, including neurological disorders, digestive problems, skin rashes, seasonal allergies, fibromyalgia, and orthopedic problems, can also be linked to repressed emotions.
+He found that a wide range of diseases and conditions, including neurological disorders, digestive problems, skin rashes, seasonal allergies, fibromyalgia, and various orthopedic problems, can also be linked to repressed emotions.

 With further research, Dr. Sarno discovered a correlation between certain personality traits and individuals who are more likely to experience pain that originates from tension and repressed emotions.
 These would generally be:

-People who suffer from high levels of anxiety
+Individuals who suffer from high levels of anxiety

 Individuals that are subjected to high levels of daily stress

-People who experience recent trauma
+Individuals who experience past or recent trauma

 brain.png